-Attendance and prepared engagement are expected throughout the course.
-If this course is to succeed in preparing leaders (and if we are to succeed in becoming such), collaborative critical inquiry, dialogue, and creative exploration is essential.
-Attendance and participation points will be assessed comprehensively and take into consideration absences, late arrivals, and/or lack of engaged participation; however, missing more than 3 class sessions will result in an automatic failure due to the significant amount of content that would have been lost.
+As a graduate course, attendance and prepared engagement are expected throughout the semester.
+If this course is to succeed in preparing leaders for higher education (and if we are to succeed in becoming such), collaborative critical inquiry, dialogue, and creative exploration is essential.
+While attendance is not included in the grade, participation and engagement points will be assessed comprehensively; however, missing more than 3 class sessions will result in an automatic failure due to the significant amount of content that would have been lost.
 Please notify instructor if you anticipate missing multiple classes.
-More detail will be provided as to attendance policy in class.

 Participation will be assessed throughout the course by instructor and evaluated, in aggregate, based upon such factors as: preparation for class, contribution to the shared learning community, engagement in class discussions, commitment to learning, collaborative dialogue with peers, and active listening to others.
-Participation and Engagement Weight: 20 POINTS (%).
+Participation and Engagement Weight: 15 POINTS (%).